liskin/strava-gear/README.md

   permissions.
 Should you run into any trouble at this point, consult [strava-offline][] readme or open an issue.

+  If you make changes to older activities (to assign a different bike to a ride, for example), you may need a `--full` re-sync rathen than the default incremental one.
+See the [note about incremental synchronization](https://github.com/liskin/strava-offline#note-about-incremental-synchronization) for a detailed explanation.

 * Create `~/.config/strava_gear/rules.yaml` (the location will be different on Windows/MacOS, please consult `--help` or just use `--rules` explicitly) and define components and rules.
 The complete format of the `rules.yaml` file is